thoughtbot/apprenticeship/onboarding-packet.md

 through it now and referring back to it later.
 Think of this packet as your Hitchhiker's Guide during your apprenticeship.

+This packet is available at https://github.com/thoughtbot/apprentice-onboarding.
+Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 We encourage learning.
 We run workshops (learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.
 We also have a partnership Bocoup, where you can take any of their workshops (training.bocoup.com) for free